Getting Started

 :

-│ --disable-custom-kernels Disable custom CUDA kernels. │
+│ --disable-custom-kernels Disable custom CUDA kernels.
+Custom CUDA kernels are not │

-│ --sharded │
+│ they do. │

 │ tokens). │

-│ --dry-run Print Slurm script only. │
+│ --dry-run Print the job script but do not run it. │

 │ --help Show this message and exit. │

-.
-We'll choose the bigscience/bloom-560m
+We'll choose bigscience/bloom-560m

-that we saw earlier is available to the default
+available to the default

-and test
+and macbook

-profiles.
-This is a small model, but we still need to ask for a GPU because the text generation service requires it.
-Putting it altogether, here's the command to start our service:
+want to ask for a GPU to speed things up.
+Putting it altogether, here's a command to start our

 --mem 16 \